actionml/universal-recommender/README.md

 	}

 Items are assumed to have a field of the same `name` that has a date associated with it using a `$set` event.
-The query will return only those recs where the date field is in reange.
+The query will return only those recommendations where the date field is in reange.
 Either date bound can be omitted for a on-sided range.
-The range applies to all returned recs, even those for popular items.
+The range applies to all returned recommendations, even those for popular items.

 ###Current Date as a query filter
 When setting an available date and expire date on items, the current date can be used as a filter, the UR will check that the current date is before the expire date, and after or equal to the available date.
 You can use either expire date or available date or both.
 The names of these item fields is specified in the engin.json.